-On December 7, 2015, the Company acquired a 50.01% interest in Tatte Holdings, LLC ("Tatte"), for a cash contribution of \$4.0 million (the "Tatte Acquisition").
-Tatte is a bakery-cafe concept with five locations in the Boston area.
-The Company has evaluated all of the applicable criteria for an entity subject to consolidation under the provisions of the variable interest model and has concluded that Tatte is a VIE requiring consolidation.
+On December 7, 2015, the Company acquired a 50.01 percent interest in Tatte, for a cash contribution of \$4.0 million (the "Tatte Acquisition").
+Tatte is a bakery-cafe concept with locations in the Boston area.
+The Company evaluated all of the applicable criteria for an entity subject to consolidation under the provisions of the variable interest model and concluded that Tatte is a VIE requiring consolidation.
+See Note 15, Redeemable Noncontrolling Interest, for further information on the Company's accounting for the noncontrolling interest.
+The pro-forma impact of the Tatte Acquisition on prior periods is not presented, as the impact is not material to reported results.